Hansard: Nova Scotia

 As was the case in many early Canadian regions, the newspapers were the first source of the parliamentary debates.
 Canada's first newspaper, the Halifax Gazette, was printed on Grafton street in Halifax in 1752.
 The two most prominent papers in parliamentary reporting were the Acadian Recorder, founded in 1813 by Anthony Henry Holland, and the Free Press, established in 1816 by Edward Ward.
 Both newspapers reported the debates of the House of Assembly starting in 1817.

 The Family Compact of Nova Scotia, nicknamed "the little compact", "viewed the admission of reporters to the Assembly with disdain" and "were not slow to react whenever they felt the slightest affront".
 There are many cases which exemplify the "struggle to obtain freedom of the press and parliamentary reportings in the Maritimes" as in the case of William Minns in 1823, who was forced to appear before the bar of the house, and William Milne, who was jailed for not being able to pay his debts.

 The Novascotian newspaper would soon become Nova Scotia's most prominent paper after its launch in 1824, which was highly influenced by George Young who was instrumental in its establishment.
 George Young sought permission from the Assembly to report its debates.
 Permission was granted, yet he was not provided with very many privileges in the House.
-They didn't make it easy for him and didn't allow him a seat in the lower deck.
+They did not make it easy for him and did not allow him a seat in the lower deck.

-In 1827 Joseph Howe bought the Novascotian from Young.
+In 1827, Joseph Howe bought the Novascotian from Young.
 "There was no more powerful an advocate of parliamentary debates than Howe".
 In 1835 Joseph Howe was "prosecuted over a publication of a letter in the Novascotian".
 He was charged with libel.
 This case was infamous and is considered to be a "cornerstone in the establishment of freedom of the press in Canada".
 Howe, who defended himself in court, was found to be Not Guilty.
 This is why his case is viewed as a milestone in the development of the free press.